 There is almost universal agreement that early attention to issues relating to the discovery of electronically stored information, including preservation issues, facilitates orderly discovery.
-This rule requires the parties to discuss issues relating to the discovery of electronically stored information at the outset of the case, and as each additional party appears in the proceeding.
+This rule imposes jointly on the parties the obligation to discuss issues relating to the discovery of electronically stored information at the outset of the case, and as each additional party appears in the proceeding.
 While the rule requires more than one conference and report when additional parties appear in the action, it may be preferable that the parties ultimately prepare a single, comprehensive report.

 The parties are required to confer regarding the form or forms of production, which may include the extent to which metadata or types of embedded data, if present, are to be preserved and produced.
-The parties should also confer regarding the form or forms in which the information is to be maintained prior to final resolution, by the court or the parties, of issues relating to the form of production.
+The parties should also confer regarding the form or forms in which each type of the information is to be maintained prior to final resolution, by the court or the parties, of issues relating to the form of production.